taketec/stream-sync/README.md

 ## Things i wanna improve -
-- securing socket connections with jwt
+- securing the websocket connections with jwt
 - adding a create/join room page(like google meet)
 - adding server side checks on room creations
 - adding login with forgot password and email verification (i have only kept login with google in the demo, because this wasnt implemented)